wdonadelli/libuigtk/index.md

 ### Interface initialization

-To initialize the interface, the `uigtk_unit()` function must be used, whose characteristics are described below:
+To initialize the interface, the `uigtk_init()` function must be used, whose characteristics are described below:

 ```c
 int uigtk_init(char *file);